tomsWebConsulting/twcsl/Element/Customer Account Panel/Customer Account Panel Change/README.md

 * Optional.
 If you want to style elements of the customer account panel add code from file **[customer account panel change style.html][9]** to Website > Pages > Custom Code > Code Injection > FOOTER.
-Refer to [Per-page code injection][5] for details.
+Refer to [Add code to code injection][5] for details.
 Read the code for any instructions within.

 * Optional.
 If you want to change options of the code add code from file **[customer account panel change options.html][10]** to Website > Pages > Custom Code > Code Injection > FOOTER.
-Refer to [Per-page code injection][5] for details.
+Refer to [Add code to code injection][5] for details.
 Read the code for any instructions within.

 * Add code from file **[customer account panel change.html][11]** to Website > Pages > Custom Code > Code Injection > FOOTER.
-Refer to [Per-page code injection][5] for details.
+Refer to [Add code to code injection][5] for details.
 Read the code for any instructions within.

 ## Class Names